Stratton-Lab/dataviz/readme.md

 ## contributing

-if you wish to add your dataset to this project, please make a PR and add the corresponding files to the `public` directory. please remember to also edit `src/datasets.json` with the name of your new dataset.
+if you wish to add your dataset to this project, please make a PR and add the corresponding files to the `public` directory.

 ## planned feature list

-- allow for multiple conditions to be expressed
-- differentiate points after subsetting by expression levels
-  - further opacity modification ?
-  - 3 dimensional plot ?
-  - create a second plot ?
 - search box for genes
 - styling/design
 - add annotations for some genes to reference known related research